MystenLabs/sui/crates/sui-graphql-rpc/README.md

 `cargo run --bin sui --features indexer -- start --with-faucet --force-regenesis --with-indexer --pg-port 5432 --pg-db-name sui_indexer_v2 --with-graphql`

 `pnpm --filter @mysten/graphql-transport test:e2e`

+## Testing
+The full gamut of graphql-specific tests are listed in the [rust.yml](../../.github/workflows/rust.yml).

+To run the tests in `sui-graphql-rpc`, you will need to have postgres running locally.